Monday, May 20, 2013

 But I think I've settled the issue now, and it's all because I was reminded recently of something that happened many moons ago, back when I was a dishwasher at a dorm cafeteria.
 I worked there for six years of my early adulthood, and that dishroom still serves as the backdrop for about one in every ten dreams I have to this day.
 In fact, it was probably such a dream that triggered this recent memory.

-And this, I think, is the difference between trolls and all the other troublemakers and system-disrupting pioneers out there: A troll doesn't really believe in the stupid damage he causes, and actually wants those undoing his stupid damage to prevail.
-Because without the assurance that it will be undone, what he does lacks any real meaning on its own.
+And this, I think, is the difference between trolls and all the other troublemakers and system-disrupting pioneers out there: A troll doesn't really believe in the stupid damage they cause, and actually wants those undoing their stupid damage to prevail.
+Because without the assurance that it will be undone, what they do lacks any real meaning on its own.

 And yet, there's zero glory that comes with undoing stupid damage.
 It's just extra work you have to do before any real stuff can get done.
 You don't really even get credit for it, either.
 After all, the very nature of stupid is that everyone agrees it shouldn't be so, which means there's nothing particularly courageous or visionary about undoing it.
 It's just a schlep, in every sense of the word.